 She delights in investigating strange science phenomena in everyday life.
 She got her start in science communication through video competitions and a bygone activity called blogging while getting a PhD in organic chemistry.
-She began convincing people to pay her to write as a PIO for Princeton University and as a Fellow for The Open Notebook.
+She began convincing people to pay her to write as a communications writer for Princeton University and as a Fellow for The Open Notebook.
 She then became a staff journalist for Chemical & Engineering News reporting on organic/medicinal chemistry research and anything that reasonably fell within the chemical realm.
-Finally after years of freelancing on the side, she decided to take the leap and commit full-time.
+Finally after years of freelancing on the side, she decided to take the leap and commit to full-time freelance.